 Beaver Control Program

-SARM is once again administering the Beaver Control Program (BCP) for the 2016-17 program year.
-Funding* for the BCP is provided by the Ministry of Agriculture and the Federal Government under Growing Forward 2.
+SARM is once again administering the Beaver Control Program (BCP) for the 2017-18 program year.
+Funding for the BCP is provided by the Ministry of Agriculture and the Federal Government under Growing Forward 2.
+This is the final year funding is available under Growing Forward 2.

 Beavers and the structures they create are a concern in agricultural areas as they can lead to the flooding of property and roads.
 Beaver dams cause the flooding of croplands which can have a negative financial impact on producers, and block culverts causing the obstruction of waterways.
 A washed-out road is a public safety issue, with economic impacts.
 The beavers involved in this sort of damage are defined as problem beavers and are the focus of the Beaver Control Program (BCP).